 - In a superheterodyne receiver, the incoming RF signal frequency is combined with the local oscillator signal frequency through a mixer and is converted into a signal of a lower fixed frequency.
 This lower fixed frequency is known as an intermediate frequency (I.F.).

 - However, the intermediate frequency signal contains the same modulation as the original signal.
 This intermediate frequency signal is now amplified and demodulated to reproduce the original signal.

 - The word heterodyne stands for mixing.
-Here we gave mixed the incoming signal frequency with the local oscillator frequency.
+Here we have mixed the incoming signal frequency with the local oscillator frequency.
 Therefore this receiver is called the superheterodyne receiver.